iMicknl/LoctekMotion_IoT/README.md

 ### Retrieve current height

 Based upon the great work of [minifloat](https://www.mikrocontroller.net/topic/493524), it became clear that the control panel utilises a [7-segment display](https://en.wikipedia.org/wiki/Seven-segment_display).
+Fortunately, this is very common in such devices and thus there is a lot of documentation on this topic.

-The control box sends the height as hexadecimal, which is decoded in the control panel to drive the 7-segment display.
+The control box sends the height as 4-bit hexadecimal, which is decoded in the control panel to drive the 7-segment display.
 The second number on the display also supports an optional decimal point.

-Fortunately, this is very common in such devices and thus there is a lot of documentation on this topic.
-There is a great tutorial on [Electronics Tutorials](https://www.electronics-tutorials.ws/combination/comb_6.html), if you want to learn more about this notation.

 Make sure you set the baud rate to 9600.
 For most LoctekMotion desks, the control box only broadcasts the current height for x seconds after you sent the Wake Up command.
 Otherwise you will receive `0x00` `0x00` `0x00` as payload.